mrisher/smtp-sts/mta-sts.md

-When sending to an MX at a domain for which the sender has a valid and non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MUST validate that the recipient MX supports STARTTLS, and offers a valid PKIX based TLS certificate.
+When sending to an MX at a domain for which the sender has a valid and non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MUST validate that the recipient MX matches the `mx` pattern from the recipient domain's policy, supports STARTTLS, and offers a valid PKIX based TLS certificate.
 The certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
 The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.